alfred82santa/dirty-models/README.rst

 - No database dependent.
 - Auto documentation using `Dirty Models Sphinx extension`_.
 - Json encoder.
+- Field access like dictionary but with wildcards.
 - Opensource (BSD License)

 ---------